joeferg425/RECTFDEMOS/ctfs/ctf2/CTF2_README.md

         Each string of text is separated by a dot.
 A single possible password can wrap around from the end of one line onto the next as seen with the string "`up with flags`" in the image above.
 Double clicking a string will select it in HxD so that the string can be easily copied and pasted into the prompt when running the CTF1 binary.

-    - Scroll through the visible strings and copy/paste each likely candidate into the ctf binary until you have found the correct password and the flag.
+    - Scroll through the visible strings and copy/paste each likely candidate into the CTF binary until you have found the correct password and the flag.

 2. Linux walkthrough